-Data sources: NRCan publishes information on total Canadian GHG emissions and passenger-km for a number of transportation modes, including urban transit (city buses) and inter-city buses.54 The most recent year of data is 2005.
+Data sources: NRCan publishes information on total Canadian GHG emissions and passenger-km for a number of transportation modes, including urban transit (city buses) and inter-city buses.59 The most recent year of data is 2009.

 While NRCan also publishes aggregate data on GHG emissions and passenger-km for air travel, no breakdown is provided for haul distance.
 In contrast, the UK Department of Environment, Food and Rural Affairs (DEFRA) has estimated emission factors for three categories of flights: (1) domestic; (2) short haul international; and (3) long haul international.
 For the B.C. government's purposes, these categories have been adopted as follows: (1) the DEFRA domestic emission factor has been applied to short haul flights; (2) the short haul international emission factor has been applied to medium haul flights; and (3) the long haul international emission factor has been applied to long haul flights.
-56

-Calculations: The emission factors for urban and inter-city buses were calculated by dividing the NRCan data on total GHG emissions for 2005 by the total passenger-kilometres.
+Calculations: The emission factors for urban and inter-city buses were calculated by dividing the NRCan data on total GHG emissions for 2009 by the total passenger-kilometres.
 To calculate emissions, these emission factors in kg CO2e/psg-km were then multiplied by the distance travelled.
-The emissions factor for Skytrain travel was calculated based on emissions data and the total passenger kilometers for 2004.
-This information was provided by Translink BC.
+The emissions factors for Skytrain62 and Sea Bus^{63, 64} travel were calculated based on emissions data and the total passenger kilometers.